micmejia/bible-dump/NKJV/Luke/Luke 22.md

 Then He took the cup, and gave thanks, and said, "Take this and divide _it_ among yourselves;

 ###### 18
-for I say to you, [^c]I will not drink of the fruit of the vine until the kingdom of God comes."
+for I say to you, I will not drink of the fruit of the vine until the kingdom of God comes."

 ###### 19
 And He took bread, gave thanks and broke _it,_ and gave _it_ to them, saying, "This is My body which is given for you; do this in remembrance of Me."